gitlabhq/gitlabhq/doc/ci/variables/README.md

 container.

 CAUTION: **Caution:**
-Variables with multiline values are not currently supported, due to limitations with the current Auto DevOps scripting environment.
+Variables with multiline values are not currently supported due to limitations with the current Auto DevOps scripting environment.

 ## Debug tracing